ccntrq/web-ccntrq/pages/perl-weekly-challenge/challenge-152-task-1.md

 [Full Source](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-152/alexander-pankoff/perl/ch-1.pl)

-On first reading of the current challenge, I thought we had this taks before.
+On first reading of the current challenge, I thought we had this task before.
 After some digging it turns out - not quite.
 In
 [task #2 of challenge 100](https://theweeklychallenge.org/blog/perl-weekly-challenge-100/#TASK2)